 What industry blog, podcast, show, or magazine would be a perfect partnership + opportunity with your brand?
 Study it.
 Prepare a simple pitch!

 Step 2.
 Hustle.
-Make it memorable + do-able.
+Make it memorable and doable.

-As I mentioned in the previous post, I wanted to launch my video series with a bang and had some very specific guests in mind to interview.
-I knew this would require a trip to NYC but before I booked anything, I reached out to my top 3 interview prospects first.
+I wanted to launch my video series with a bang and had some very specific guests in mind to interview.
+I knew this would require a trip to NYC, but before I booked anything, I reached out to my top 3 interview prospects first.

 I did my research and knew what big programs or book launches they had coming up that they would want to promote and focused my pitch on those.
 Keep in mind, I was only reaching out to this caliber of guest because I knew I had more to offer than just an interview on my website.
 I was able to leverage a bigger audience via the Entrepreneur network.
 This is key.